verbrio/mcp-golang/README.md

 ## Library Goals and non-goals

-- The libary api should be simple and easy to use for basic cases of the protocol but we are explicitly aiming to support production use cases first.
+- The libary api should be simple and easy to use for basic cases of the protocol but we are explicitly aiming to support production use cases firs
 - Where complexity arises, the library will have sane defaults and allow the user to override them if needed.
 - The library aims to support servers first and foremost, when the server features are stable, we will work on adding client support.